If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 12. Your bankruptcy will be a public record

-Bankruptcies are publicly reported and discoverable by anyone who may be curious about your finances.
-Such information cannot be removed from public records unless there are specific legal circumstances.
+Bankruptcies are publicly reported and discoverable by anyone curious about your finances.
+Such information cannot be removed from public records unless specific legal circumstances exist.

-Even after your case is discharged your trustee can still pursue the sale and distribution of your assets that have been acquired within 180 days of the discharge (i.e.. an inheritance or a divorce settlement.)
+Even after your case is discharged, your trustee can still pursue the sale and distribution of your assets acquired within 180 days of the discharge (for example, an inheritance or a divorce settlement.)

 Depending on the status of your credit score before filing, you’ll see a major decline and bankruptcy stays on a credit report for seven to 10 years.
 However, by the time you’re considering bankruptcy, your credit score has probably already taken a pretty severe hit, and you may even have some charge-offs on your credit report. so the impact on your score may not be as damaging as you think it might be.